 Human thought, another metaphysical trope, can only be transmitted between brains via muscle contraction.
 I’ll repeat that in another way, because it’s a rather unusual axiom.
 Muscle contraction is the immediately perceivable and only output of human thought.
 “A physical system manifests itself only by interaction with another” 216ff.
 (Rovelli, 2016)[iii].
 Much of this muscle contraction is expressed in behaviour; smiling, throwing, speaking.
 In the hominin clade we have no material evidence of such behaviour from the time before the emergence of graphic art, and very little until the emergence of movie photography.

 The other fraction of the history of hominin muscle contraction, that which is not unmediated inter-individual behaviour, is expressed as material extended phenotype; a flaked stone used for cutting, the Taj Mahal.
-The aggregate of this fraction of the realisation of hominin cognition has been called the technosphere (Zalasiewicz, 2016); the insentient novel content of the recently coined Anthropocene.
+The aggregate of this fraction of the realisation of hominin cognition is the technosphere; the insentient novel content of the recently coined Anthropocene.

-It is customary to omit this hominin EP, the thirty trillion tons of the technosphere, from current accounts of cultural evolution.
-It might be productive to do the reverse, and bring it into primary focus.
+While it is customary to omit this hominin EP, the thirty trillion tons of the technosphere, from current accounts of cultural evolution, it might be productive to do the reverse, and bring it into primary focus.
 The study of cultural evolution becomes the study of the evolution of the hominin EP.

 This dependency saves energy for the organism.
 A digging machine replaces the muscle power with which human beings wielded pick and shovel.
 It also has an energy cost to the organism.
 The resting metabolic rate of a brain of sufficient capacity to produce and utilise the present hominin EP consumes at least twice the energy of the brains of our nearest related primates, the chimpanzees.
 This energy cost could not have evolved if there was no reciprocal energy gain.
 There is no possible evolutionary model whereby the big brain evolved over six million years, and only then “invented” the marvels of the hominin EP.